britram/rains-prototype/draft-trammell-rains-protocol.md

   (octet boundaries for IPv4, nybble boundaries for IPv6).

-- Name to Name: given a Subject name, the naming service returns a set of object names associated with that name, if such an association exists, where the association is determined by the authority for the subject name.
+- Name to Name: given a Subject name, the naming service returns a set of object names associated with that name, if such an association exists.
+The association is determined by the authority for the subject name.
 This mapping is implemented in the DNS protocol via the CNAME RRTYPE.
 CNAME does not allow the association of multiple object names with a single subject, and CNAME may